ed-scripted/epa-power-profiler/README.md

 }
 ```

-3) Use JQuery `append` to add these regions to the tables you made in the previous steps.
+3) Use JQuery `append` to add these states epa data to the tables you made in the previous steps.
 You *must* use for loops to fill in these tables.
-In fact you must use *nested* for loops to fill in the table.
 Note that you must loop over a hash of states, not an array.
 The easiest way to loop over this hash would be to use a `for in` loop, which goes through each key in the hash.
 For Example:

 ```
 var states = {